ryanwhowe/svn-proxy/README.md

 [{reponame}:{path}]
 {username}={access}
 ```

-You can also setup groups [see svnBook](https://svnbook.red-bean.com/en/1.7/svn.serverconfig.pathbasedauthz.html) for documentation on how to perform that.

 Load a dump file, here are two different ways to pipe the dump file content into the container's load command.